robromano/django-adminrestrict/README.md

 Having at least one `AllowedIP` record with * as the IP address effectively disables all restrictions.

+## Advanced Settings

+There are a few advanced settings that can be engaged by adding them to your project's `settings.py` file:

+`ADMINRESTRICT_BLOCK_GET=True` will block all GET requests to admin urls.
+By default, `adminrestrict` only blocks the POST method to block logins only, which is usually sufficient, because GET will redirect to the login page anyway.
+However, this additional mode might be useful in some scenarios where you don't even want to

+`ADMINRESTRICT_ENABLE_CACHE=True` will cause `adminrestrict` to cache some of the IP addresses retrieved from the AllowedIP model to reduce read query load on your database.
+When any update gets made to AllowedIP models, the cache is auto-refreshed.

+`ADMINRESTRICT_DENIED_MSG="Custom denied msg."` will let you set the response body of the 403 HTTP result when a request is denied.
+By default, the message is **"Access to admin is denied."**

 [build-status-image]: https://secure.travis-ci.org/robromano/django-adminrestrict.svg?branch=master
 [travis]: https://travis-ci.org/robromano/django-adminrestrict?branch=master